StateLinFormer: Stateful Training Enhancing Long-term Memory in Navigation: Methodologies

 Instead of resetting memory, StateLinFormer maintains the continuity of the memory state across successive training batches.
 Specifically, for a continuous trajectory divided into batches of length $T$, StateLinFormer initializes the memory of batch $b+1$ using the final state of batch $b$:

 where $M^{(b)}_T$ is the terminal state of the $b$-th batch and $M^{(b+1)}_0$ is the initial state for the subsequent batch.
 The training loss is computed per batch as usual:

 By propagating the memory state forward, StateLinFormer ensures the model parameters are trained under consecutive memory that reflects long-range temporal dependencies and past exploration.
-Conceptually, StateLinFormer approximates forward-state exposure under infinitely long sequences, while truncating gradients.
-Instead of backpropagating through the entire trajectory, which is computationally intractable, StateLinFormer truncates gradients within each batch while propagating the memory state forward across batches.
+By propagating the memory state forward across batches, StateLinFormer approximates forward-state exposure for infinitely long sequences, while truncating gradients within each batch.
 The framework of StateLinFormer is shown in Figure~ \ref{fig:framework}.